ramiroaraujo/alfred-screenshot-ocr-workflow/README.md

-# Alfred Screenshot to Text Workflow
+# Alfred Screenshot OCR Workflow

 > Work in progress, dependencies need to be installed